coddhisatva/AwakenedAI-Web/README.md

 1. Run development server: `npm run dev`
 2. Build for production: `npm run build`
 3. Start production server: `npm start`

+## Deployment
+The application is deployed on Vercel, which provides continuous deployment from the GitHub repository.
+The Vercel deployment automatically handles environment variables and builds.

 ## Optimization Considerations
 - **Response Caching**: Frequent queries could be cached